 XCP-ng vs. Proxmox: Side-by-Side Comparison

 In this article, we will look at XCP-ng vs. Proxmox.
 XCP-ng and Proxmox are two hypervisors that allow you to run virtual machines (VMs) on them.
 These virtual machines are separated from the physical hardware (RAM, CPU, and other physical resources) through a virtualization layer.
-By sharing their resources virtually, XCP-ng and Proxmox allow the underlying hardware of a host machine to run one or more virtual machines as guests independently.

 There are many benefits to a hypervisor, including separating the operating system (OS) from the application, virtualizing a crucial management layer, and controlling the environment of a data center and enterprise.
-This article will cover a side-by-side comparison of XCP-ng vs. Proxmox and compare some of the differences between performance, pricing, and functionality.

 What is XCP-ng?

-XCP-ng is an enterprise virtualization platform that was initially based on XenServer.
+XCP-ng is an enterprise open-source server virtualization platform that was initially based on XenServer.
 XCP-ng is based on CentOS, unlike Proxmox which is based on Debian GNU/Linux.
 XCP-ng is also a powerful XAPI (Xen API Project), which works out of the box to deliver turnkey in-server virtualization.

 XCP-ng is compatible with 64-bit x86 servers, supports up to 5TB of RAM, 16 physical NICs, and up to 288 logical processors per host.
 XCP-ng is built on top of components of the Linux kernel (GPLv2).
 Since it’s open source, its dev process, documentation, repositories, and components are easily accessible and publicly available.